FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 15th August 2017.md

 “That the Chief Executive’s Report dated 5th July, 2017 with regard to extension of the Great

-Southern Greenway walking and cycling route from Rathkeale to Ballingarrane, County--- 2
+Southern Greenway walking and cycling route from Rathkeale to Ballingarrane, County
+---
+2

 Limerick along the former Limerick to Kerry railway line is approved subject to the following